Avanade/DevOpsHOL/prerequisites.md

 ## Prerequisites

-1. An active Azure subscription
+1. An active Azure subscription on a personal AD (Not the Avanade AD).
    - Visit the [Azure Portal](https://portal.azure.com)

 1. An active Visual Studio Team Services account.